fractalqb/groph/README.md

 | Slice of Maps    | int32             | D         | 16.11   | 24.91 |
 | Slice of Maps    | float32           | D         | 15.66   | 25.32 |

+_Note:_ Performance losses for generic access are mainly due to the type cast to a specific type after calling `g.Weight()`.
+Because this is probably relevant for real applications, this remains part of the benchmarks.

 ## Algorithms

 | Algorithm | Problem | Weight Types |